keuperj/DataEngineering24/week_11/assigment_1.md

 ## Task 2
 * end the docker container (type ```exit``` in container terminal) and get a new one:
 ```
-docker run -p 10000:8888 jupyter/scipy-notebook:2023-02-28
+docker run -p 8888:8888 jupyter/scipy-notebook:2023-02-28
 ```
-* open the jupyter environment in your browser
+* open the jupyter environment in your browser: copy http://127.0.0.1/lab?xxx url into your browser
 * open the jupyter terminal and start a new conda environment *project3*
 * create and use a new Jupyter kernel with this environment ([see docu](http://echrislynch.com/2019/02/01/adding-an-environment-to-jupyter-notebooks/))